Seychelles Debt Restructuring for Marine Conservation and Climate Adaptation

 The financing will promote implementation of a Marine Spatial Plan for the entire Seychelles Exclusive Economic Zone, a territory approximately 3,000 times the size of their land mass.
 The deal will also ensure approximately 400,000 km2/98.9 million acres (an area larger than the size of Germany) will be managed for conservation as marine protected areas (MPAs) within five years.

-The debt restructuring uses a combination of impact investment capital and grants to protect and reduce the vulnerability of the marine and coastal ecosystems of the Seychelles.
+The debt restructuring uses a combination of investment capital and grants to protect and reduce the vulnerability of the marine and coastal ecosystems of the Seychelles.
 It also provides Seychelles with an innovative financial tool to restructure its debt and allow its national government to free capital streams and direct them toward climate change adaptation and marine conservation activities that benefit their fisheries and tourism industries, and ultimately the livelihoods of their citizens

 An Island Nation with Important Natural Assets